 Regional superintendents may operate special education classes for children from orphanages, foster family homes, children's homes or State housing units located within the educational services region upon consent of the school board otherwise so obligated.
 In electing to assume the powers and duties of a school district in providing and maintaining such a special education program, the regional superintendent may enter into joint agreements with other districts and may contract with public or private schools or the orphanage, foster family home, children's home or State housing unit for provision of the special education program.
-The regional superintendent exercising the powers granted under this Section shall claim the reimbursement authorized by this Section directly from the State Board of Education.
+The regional superintendent exercising the powers granted under Section shall claim the reimbursement authorized by this Section directly from the State Board of Education.

-Any child who is not a resident of Illinois who is placed in a child welfare institution, private facility, foster family home, State operated program, orphanage or children's home shall have the payment for his educational tuition and any related services assured by the placing agent.
+Any child who is not a resident of Illinois who is placed in a child welfare institution, private facility, foster family home, State operated program, orphanage or children's home 1 2 shall have the payment for his educational tuition and any related services assured by the placing agent.
+3

-For Commencing July 1, 1992, for each disabled student who is placed in a residential facility by an Illinois public residentially by a State agency or by any court in this State the courts for care or custody or both care and custody, welfare, medical or mental health treatment or both medical and mental health treatment, rehabilitation, and protection, whether placed there on, before, or after July 1, 1992, the costs for educating the student are eligible for reimbursement under this Section providing the placing agency or court has notified the appropriate school district authorities of the status of student residency where applicable prior to or upon placement.
+For Commencing July 1, 1992, for each disabled student who is placed in a residential facility by an Illinois public residentially by a State agency or by any court in this State the courts for care or custody or both care and custody, welfare, medical or mental health treatment or both medical and mental health treatment, rehabilitation, and protection, whether placed there on, before, or after July 1, 1992, the costs for educating the student are eligible for reimbursement under this Section providing the placing agency or court has notified the appropriate school district authorities of the status of student residency where applicable prior to or placement.
 Subject to appropriation, school districts shall be reimbursed under this Section for the eligible costs of educating all disabled students residentially placed by a State agency or the courts or placed and paid for by a State agency for any of the reasons listed in this paragraph.
 Reimbursements under this paragraph shall first be provided for claims made for the 2007-2008 school year payable in fiscal year 2008.

-The district of residence of the parent, quardian, or disabled student as defined in Section Sections 14 1.11 and 14-1.11a is responsible for the actual costs of the student's special education program and is eligible for reimbursement under this Section when placement is made by a State agency or the courts.
-Payments shall be made by the resident district to the district wherein the facility is located no less than once per quarter unless otherwise agreed to in writing by the parties.
+The district of residence of the parent, quardian, or disabled student as defined in Section Sections 14-1.11 and 14-1.11a is responsible for the actual costs of the student's special education program and is eligible for reimbursement under this Section when placement is made by a State agency or

+1 the courts.
+Payments shall be made by the resident 2 the district wherein the facility is located no less than once 3 per quarter unless otherwise agreed to in writing by the

+4 parties.

-When a dispute arises over the determination of the district of residence under this Section, the district or districts may appeal the decision in writing to the State
+When a dispute arises over the determination of the district of residence under this Section, the district or districts may appeal the decision in writing to the State Superintendent of Education, who, upon review of materials submitted and any other items or information he or she may request for submission, shall issue a written decision on the matter.
+The decision of the State Superintendent of Education shall be final.